wadewegner/salesforce-dx-pipeline-sample/README.md

 ![image](https://user-images.githubusercontent.com/746259/36068129-5c8a19b2-0e82-11e8-96b5-a9fed295a33d.png)

-To make any Salesforce DX app work with Heroku Pipelines using this method, you only need two things:
+To use Heroku Pipelines with any Salesforce DX project, you only need to do two things:

 1. Create a `app.json` file.

 2. Create a `.salesforcedx.yml` file.

 That's it.
-The buildpacks will do the rest.
+Along with the `setup.sh` script you find in this repo, the buildpacks do the rest.

 ## Setup